cubiclesoft/js-flexforms/docs/flex_forms.md

 * name - A string containing a unique name for the CSS file to load.
 * url - A string containing a URL to the CSS file to load.
-* cssmedia - A string containing the media attribute to assign (default is null).
+* cssmedia - An optional string containing the media attribute to assign.
+* filever - An optional string containing the version of the file.
+Used if the global version is not defined.

 Returns:  A DOM node containing the link tag.